United States Cruise Ports Map and Information

 The Port of Miami is an incredibly popular port for many cruise lines to start their sailings.
 It's been deemed the Cruise Capital of the World with good reason, having four active cruise ports with more in the works.
 It's at the southern tip of mainland Florida, and their nearby major airports make it easy to get there.
 (Fort Lauderdale-Hollywood International Airport (FLL) is about 45 minutes to an hour from the Port of Miami, and Miami International Airport (MIA) is about 30 minutes away from the port.)

-Many cruise lines have contracts to dock at the Port of Miami, including Celebrity Cruises, Norwegian Cruise Line, Royal Caribbean, Virgin Voyages, and Disney Cruise Line.
+Many cruise lines have contracts to dock at the Port of Miami, including Celebrity Cruises, Norwegian Cruise Line, Royal Caribbean, and Disney Cruise Line.
+Virgin Voyages does as well, and recently opened their brand new dedicated terminal there.

 Key West, Florida US Cruise Port